ghasedakapi/ghasedak-php/README.md

 | checkid | No | It is used to set a unique number for each SMS, and after sending the SMS, all the information of the sent message can be received with the `status` method. | string | 2071 |

 ## Example
 Here is a sample code for sending SMS.
-Please note that you must specify `line number` if you don't have a dedicated line.
+Please note that you must specify `linenumber` if you don't have a dedicated line.
 ```php
 require __DIR__ . '/vendor/autoload.php';